 But as you might have guessed, ad blocking comes at a steep price for advertisers.
-Ad blocking software costs companies that run PPC advertising campaigns up to $21.8 billion a year.
+Ad blocking software costs companies that run Google Ads advertising campaigns up to $21.8 billion a year.
 With new mobile ad blocking applications on the horizon as well, it’s absolutely critical for advertisers to understand why ad blocking software is becoming so pervasive, how it affects their campaigns and what they can do to minimize its impact on their ad spend.

 Low-Quality Ad Practices: The Root of the Problem